CBD Dosage Info & FAQ

 In addition, CB1 receptors are also found in nerve endings, where their role is to help reduce the feeling of pain.

 It’s fascinating!
 The brain and spinal cord send messages back and forth throughout the body.
 CB1 receptors are found within them BOTH.

 CB2 Receptors typically concentrate in the immune tissues and cells, such as white blood cells, the nervous system outside the brain and spinal cord, tonsils, spleen, digestive tract, and many of the body’s organs.
 When these receptors are activated, one response they act upon is to reduce inflammation.
 For this reason, it is largely believed these CB2 receptors may play a role in the body’s immune response to diseases, inflammation and certain medical conditions.

 More and more research is being done in this area.
 We support our researchers – knowledge is power!

 Maintaining a healthy and balanced endocannabinoid system is important as this system essentially regulates all of the basic functions and patterns our body has to deal with including:

 - Neuroprotection and development

-All Nature’s Gem CBD products are made from carefully cultivated, grown, and harvested hemp, in accordance to strict USDA organic guidelines.
+All Nature’s Gem CBD products are made from carefully cultivated, grown, and harvested USA hemp, in accordance to strict USDA organic guidelines.